 Received a divorce petition and want help responding?

-The good news is that we can help you for a low cost fee compared to solicitors.
+The good news is that we can help you with a low-cost fee compared to solicitors.

 Divorce-Online have a low-cost service for people who have been served with a divorce petition and want help and advice with responding to it.